 Laboratory of Physics of Nanostructures

-The Laboratory of Physics of Nanostructures (LPNS) engages in research and education in nanoscience, specifically in materials science, in the physics of low-dimensional structures, and in their interdisciplinary applications.
+Laboratory of Physics of Nanostructures specializes in its research and teaching in materials science and the physics of low-dimensional structures and their applications.
+In addition, the laboratory has very good engineering and technological competence.